 FRAME OF REFERENCE

-We all have our specific cultural references that we apply to our language, much of which stem from past & present literature & films and increasingly social media.
+We all have our specific cultural references that we apply to our language, much of which stem from past and present literature and films and increasingly social media.

 Many traditional idiomatic expressions and proverbs derive from Shakespearean drama or the Bible but remain active today.
 These connect people culturally.
 Similarly, ordinary language may borrow from more recent coinage such as George Orwell’s Animal Farm novel for example: “Everyone is equal but some are more equal than others.”